keymobdev/keymob/README.md

-# keymob is an easy-to-use offline advertising management library
-Keymob is used to  manage  ad advertising platforms of mobile applications, including ad impressions which platforms, the proportion of each platform, and other priorities.<br/>
+### Keymob is a simple lib to manage ad
+Keymob can be very easy to use management  various advertising platforms in application, including which platform ad impressions, the proportion of each platform, setting priorities.<br/>
-Support admob, chartboost, inmobi.mmedia, amazon, iad by default,other common advertising platform will been  supported based on  feedback.<br/>
+Support admob, chartboost, inmobi.mmedia, amazon, iad, baidu and other common advertising platform, more  platforms will been supported.<br/>
-Support rich forms of advertising, including the current popular advertising banner with variety of sizes, rectange ads, Interstitial ads, video ads, more-app ad.<br/>
+Support rich forms of advertising, including the popular  banner  a variety of sizes, rect ads, Interstitial ads, video ads, More APP Ad.<br/>
-Config the ad ID , proportion, rate in json format , initialize keymob library.
-And then  use as a single platform.<br/>
-json profile can put in their own web server or third-party management platform server.<br/>
-Free choice of storage location and loading configuration files, avoid configuration file failed to load resulting in loss of revenue, but also to avoid third-party management platform, resulting in reduced revenue confusion.<br/>
+Ad config can been managed in  www.keymob.com ,  modify and adjust easy, you can config keymob with json format file , and then put it in  the project or on the website.<br/>